 In a hurry?
 Then check out Pet Loader Light 16″ Platform as our recommendation.

-Best Adjustable Dog Ramps for Cars, Trucks & SUVs
+10 Reviews of the Best Adjustable Dog Ramps for Cars, Trucks & SUVs

 A light dog ramp, weighing only 18 pounds, the PetSafe Solvit folds into a compact frame that is easy to cart around.
 Despite its lightness, this dog ramp can safely hold more than 300 pounds with its plastic-aluminum construction.

 Based out of Knoxville, Tennessee, PetSafe has been helping the owner and pet bond since 1991 with ramps, invisible fences, and toys.
 All of their products are subject to thorough in-home testing and certified lead-free.